Contents

 To make the approval process easier, we recommend that for repeat purchases, you can create blanket orders.

-Once the requisition is approved, a purchase order needs to be sent to the supplier.
-So this functionality focuses on converting a requisition into a purchase order.
+Once the requisition is approved, a purchase order must be sent to the supplier.
+So, this functionality focuses on converting a requisition into a purchase order.

-If you are using requisitions, then the purchase order doesn’t need any additional approvals.
+If you are using requisitions, the purchase order doesn’t need additional approvals.

 Alternatively, you could have a review process whereby each requisition is reviewed and then manually converted into a purchase order.

-Your purchasing system should support multiple PO transmission methods so that you can achieve maximum efficiency.
+Your purchasing system should support multiple PO transmission methods to achieve maximum efficiency.

 Each supplier might have a different PO process requirement based on the sophistication of their sales order process.
 Some of the common ways to send the PO to the supplier are